MORE-Platform/more-app-multiplatform/README.md

 1. Click **Device Manager** in the upper right corner, right next to the build symbol.
 2. Click **Create device**.
-3. Choose the device you would like to use as an emulator. **Important**: The device should have * *Play Store** support!
+3. Choose the device you would like to use as an emulator. **Important**: The device should have * *Play Store** support as only these will receive Firebase Push Notifications!
 You can see it by the device being marked with a Play Store icon.
 4. Choose a system image.
 It's recommended to use the **Tiramisu** release with the **API Level 33 **.
 5. Next verify configuration and the installation of the image will begin immediately.